Strategic Voting in the Context of Stable-Matching of Teams: Omitted Proofs

-\begin{theorem} Coalitional MnM-m is {NP}-Complete. \end{theorem} \begin{proof} Clearly, the coalitional MnM-m problem is in $NP$.
+\begin{proof} Clearly, the coalitional MnM-m problem is in $NP$.
 Given an instance of the Permutation Sum problem, we build an instance of the coalitional MnM-m problem as follows.
 There are $q + 3$ men and $q + 3$ women.
 The men are: $m_1, ..., m_{q+2}$ and $\hat{m}$.
 The women are: $w_1, ..., w_{q+2}$ and $w^*$.
+We assume that $w^*$ is preferred over the other women according to the lexicographical tie-breaking rule.
 The $q$ women, $w_1,\ldots,w_q$, correspond to the integers $X_1,\ldots,X_q$.
 By Lemma $1$ from~\cite{davies2011complexity}, we can construct an election in which the non-manipulators cast votes such that:

 and the corresponding scores are: